-After releasing its AirPods 2 earlier this month, Apple may launch AirPods 3 by year’s end.
+After releasing its AirPods 2 earlier this month, Apple may launch AirPods 3 (later revealed to be AirPods Pro) by year’s end.
 They will reportedly have active noise cancellation, which will be a serious engineering challenge if the company keeps the current form factor.

 According to Digitimes, Apple is working with Taiwanese manufacturer Inventec and Chinese Luxshare Precision to build the new wireless earbuds.
 According to Digitimes sources, this new version will have active noise cancelling.
 Right now, AirPods only provide passive noise isolation — they block your ear canal, but that doesn’t stop sound from coming into your ear.

 To achieve that real noise cancelling, you need a microphone to capture ambient sound and a processor and audio drivers to generate a sound wave that is the opposite to the ambient sound, cancelling it.
 It’s a neat physics trick that is well proven and effective.